Brunfelsia pauciflora: Fruit

 With the ripe fruit, the stems are thicker and corky-warty.
-The light to dark green colored calyx is 18 to 32 mm long and has a diameter of 6 to 10 mm.
+The light to dark green colored calyx is long and has a diameter of 6 to 10 mm.
 It is tubular or rarely tubular-bellied or puffy, with glandular trichomes or completely hairless, firmly membranous to almost leathery.
 The calyx teeth are 3 to 8 mm long, ovate to ovate-lanceolate, they rest on the petal, the tips are pointed to tapered.
 On the fruit the cup is bell-shaped - urn-shaped, becomes firm and thick leathery, something enlarges and encloses the fruit completely.

 The capsule, which is ripening between midwinter and early spring, is 20 to 22 mm long, 15 to 18 mm in diameter and almost spherical to ovate.
 The surface is smooth and light green, the pericarp is thin and dried at maturity.
 The capsule is slightly springing up.
 Each capsule contains 12 to 30 seeds, 5 to 6 mm long and 2.5 to 3 mm in diameter.
 They are ovate to elongate, angled and dark red-brown in colour.
 The surface is dotted net-like.
 The embryo is about 5 mm long, straight, the cotyledons are 2 to 3 mm long and flat egg-shaped.